Cytrus-RE/project-tangerine/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: 'Bot bug report'
+name: 'Bug report'
-about: Create a report to help us improve our bot
+about: Report a bug with the bot
-title: Bot Bug
+title: BUG:
-labels: Bot bug
+labels: bug
 assignees: ''

 ---